 City Index is an established forex broker overseen by MAS with its parent company listed on the New York Stock Exchange.
 Specialising in forex, CFDs, and crypto, City Index is a top forex broker with low fees and no minimum deposit for standard accounts if traders deposit funds via PayPal or bank transfer.

 For traders wanting to focus on forex and CFD trading, City Index is an excellent option with market access to over 84 currency pairs, 4500 stock CFDs, 57 ETF CFDs, and 8 Cryptos.
 City Index forex traders have a choice of platforms including WebTrader, Advantage Web and MetaTrader 4, as well as City Index’s mobile app.
 All of which offer a customisable trading platform where advanced order types can be executed.

 Alpari is a forex broker based in Mauritius and regulated by FSC of the Republic of Mauritius.
 Like MAS regulated brokers, the FSC offers investors protection by requiring client funds to be held in segregated accounts.

 Pepperstone offers international forex traders low fees, ECN-like spreads, a selection of the top trading platforms, and an excellent range of currency pairs and crypto CFDs to trade.
-Although not MAS regulated, Pepperstone is overseen by two of the most credible financial authorities in the world – the FSA (Financial Conduct Authority, UK) and ASIC (Australian Securities and Investments Commission).
+Although not MAS regulated, Pepperstone is overseen by two of the most credible financial authorities in the world – the FCA (Financial Conduct Authority, UK, formally the FSA), ASIC (Australian Securities and Investments Commission), the DFSA in Dubai, CMA in Kenya, SCB in the Bahamas and CySEC in Cyprus.
 If you are looking to trade in an environment similar to ECN trading with no dealing desk (NDD) interference, Pepperstone is a great option for forex trading.